papadavis47/lindas-math-game/README.md

 There will be different sound depending on whether the user types in a correct answer.

-There will be a point system *( maybe 5 points per question)* where the user can earn 5 points per right answer and will decrement 5 points per wrong question.
+There will be a point system *( maybe 5 points per question)* where the user can earn 5 points per correct answer and will decrement 5 points per wrong answer.
 Once a certain number of points are earned *( maybe 50 points )* the user will win.

 There is no "lose" condition - only communicating to the user if their answer is incorrect.